alvaroqsaldanha/JapaneseLearning/README.md

 # Japanese Learning App

-App that provides a clean and fast interface to learn Japanese characters, with “game-like” elements to keep users engaged.
-If possible, add features such as optical kanji recognition and drawn kanji recognition.
+App that provides a clean and fast interface to learn Japanese characters, with “game-like” quizzes to keep users engaged.
+If possible, the plan is to add features such as optical kanji recognition and drawn kanji recognition.
 Japanese learning apps tend to be complex and require subscriptions/ads.
 By focusing just on characters and not on grammar, this app could be a useful and easy-to-use resource for beginner Japanese learners.

 ## Technologies Used: